lettergram/basicbookreader/README.md

 I built basicbookreader as a template for other book readers, the goal specifically in mind is adding a large number of analytics other book readers did not offer (or at least did not let me control).
-This reader only took ~10 hours to create and I am sure you can tell, please feel free to offer suggestions or make pull requests, etc. The reason I am making this open source is the hope that someone can use it, if they ever stumble upon my github that is.
+This reader only took ~20 hours to complete at this point and I am sure you can tell, please feel free to offer suggestions or make pull requests, etc. The reason I am making this open source is the hope that someone can use it, if they ever stumble upon my github that is.

 If anyone does end up using it, I would appreciate some credit.
 Though it is obviously not required because I